7 Communicating with R Markdown

 - Chinstrap

 To make ordered lists, replace the dashes with numbers.
-You can either number each line consecutively or, as I’ve done below, just repeat 1.
+You can either number each line consecutively or, as done below, repeat 1.
 In the knitted document, the proper numbers will automatically generate.

 1. Adelie